letsencrypt/acme-spec/draft-barnes-acme.md

 +------------+
 ~~~~~~~~~~

 In practice, the risks to these channels are not entirely separate, but they are different in most cases.
-For example, a CDN employed by the ACME server might be able to tampler with a ACME messages, but not read the client's email (contact channel) or change DNS records for the client's domain names (validation channel).
+Each of the three channels, for example, uses a different communications pattern: the ACME channel will comprise inbound HTTPS connections to the ACME server, the validation channel outbound HTTP or DNS requests, and the contact channel will use channels such as email and PSTN.

 Broadly speaking, ACME aims to be secure against active and passive attackers on any individual channel.
 Some vulnerabilities arise (noted below), when an attacker can exploit both the ACME channel and one of the others.

-On the ACME channel, in addition to network-layer attackers, we also try to defeat an application-layer man in the middle.
-Having protections for this case allows an ACME-enabled CA to make use of intermediaries such as Content Distribution Networks (CDNs) with minimal risk.
-It also provides defense in depth, e.g., to address cases where a client is behind a middlebox that acts as a man in the middle.
+On the ACME channel, in addition to network-layer attackers, we also need to account for application-layer man in the middle attacks, and for abusive use of the protocol itself.
+Protection against application-layer MitM addresses potential attackers such as Content Distribution Networks (CDNs) and middleboxes with a TLS MitM function.
+Preventing abusive use of ACME means ensuring that an attacker with access to the validation or contact channels can't obtain illegitimate authorization by acting as an ACME client (legitimately, in terms of the protocol).

 ## Integrity of Authorizations

-ACME allows anyone to request challenges for an identifier, by registering an account key and sending a new-authorization request under that account key.
+ACME allows anyone to request challenges for an identifier by registering an account key and sending a new-authorization request under that account key.
 The integrity of the authorization process thus depends on the identifier validation challenges to ensure that the challenge can only be completed by someone who both (1) holds the private key of the account key pair, and (2) controls the identifier in question.

+Validation resposnes need to be bound to an account key pair in order to avoid situations where an ACME MitM can switch out a legitimate domain holder's account key for one of his choosing, e.g.:

+* Legitimate domain holder registers account key pair A
+* MitM registers account key pair B
+* Legitimate domain holder sends a new-authorization request signed under account key A
+* MitM suppresses the legitimate request, but sends the same request signed under account key B
+* ACME server issues challenges and MitM forwards them to the legitimate domain holder
+* Legitimate domain holder provisions the validation response
+* ACME server performs validation query and sees the response provisioned by the legitimate domain holder
+* Because the challenges were issued in response to a message signed account key B, the ACME server grants authoriztion to account key B (the MitM) instead of account key A (the legitimate domain holder)

 All of the challenges above that require an out-of-band query by the server have a binding to the account private key, such that the only the account private key holder can successfully respond to the validation query:

 * Simple HTTP: The value provided in the validation request is signed by the account private key.
 * DVSNI: The validation TLS request uses the account key pair as the server's key pair.
-* DNS: The MAC key is derived from an ECDH key for which only the account key holder knows the private key.
+* DNS: The MAC covers the account key, and the MAC key is derived from an ECDH public key signed with the accont private key.

-The "proof of possession" challenge, which requires no out-of-band query, is bound to an account key by having the prior key sign over the account public key, assuring that the signature cannot be replayed to authorize a different account key.
+* Proof of possession of a prior key: The signature by the prior key covers the account public key.

-The association of challenges to identifiers is typically done by requiring the client to respond to a validation query through a channel that only someon in control of the identifier can access.
-Thus, each challenge makes an assumption about the underlying channel:
+The association of challenges to identifiers is typically done by requiring the client to perform some action that only someone who effectively controls the identifier can perform.
+For the challenges in this document, the actions are:

-* Simple HTTP: Only the domain owner can provision files under .well-known on a web server for the domain
+* Simple HTTP: Provision files under .well-known on a web server for the domain
-* DVSNI: Only the domain owner can configure a TLS server for the domain
+* DVSNI: Configure a TLS server for the domain
-* DNS: Only the domain owner can provision records for the domain
+* DNS: Provision DNS resource records for the domain
+* Proof of possession of a prior key: Sign using the private key specified by the server

 There are several ways that these assumptions can be violated, both by misconfiguration and by attack.
-For example, on a web server that allows non-administrative users to write to .well-known, any user can claim to own the server's hostname by responding to a Simple HTTP challenge.
+For example, on a web server that allows non-administrative users to write to .well-known, any user can claim to own the server's hostname by responding to a Simple HTTP challenge, and likewise for TLS configuration and DVSNI.

+The use of hosting providers is a particular risk for ACME validation.
+If the owner of the domain has outsourced operation of DNS or web services to a hosting provider, there is nothing that can be done against tampering by the hosting provider.
+As far as the outside world is concerned, the zone or web site provided by the hosting provider is the real thing.

 The DNS is a common point of vulnerability for all of these challenges.
 An entity that can provision false DNS records for a domain can attack the DNS challenge directly, and can provision false A/AAAA records to direct the ACME server to send its DVSNI or Simple HTTP validation query to a server of the attacker's choosing.
 There are a few different mitigations that ACME servers can apply:

-* Checking the DNSSEC status of DNS records used in ACME validation
+* Checking the DNSSEC status of DNS records used in ACME validation (for zones that are DNSSEC-enabled)
 * Querying the DNS from multiple vantage points to address local attackers
 * Performing DNS queries only over TCP, to require an on-path attacker

-Of course, if the owner of the domain has outsourced operation of the zone to a hosting provider, there is nothing that can be done against tampering by the hosting provider, since as far as the outside world is concerned, the zone provided by the hosting provider is the real zone.

 Given these considerations, the ACME validation process makes it impossible for any attacker on the ACME channel, or a passive attacker on the validation channel to hijack the authorization process to authorize a key of the attacker's choice.

-An attacker that can only see the ACME channel can't even generate a validation response that would satisfy the server, because of the binding to the account key.
+An attacker that can only see the ACME channel would need to convince the validation server to provide a response that would authorize the attacker's account key, but this is prevented by binding the validation response to the account key used to request challenges.
 A passive attacker on the validation channel can observe the correct validation response and even replay it, but that response can only be used with the account key for which it was generated.

 An active attacker on the validation channel can subvert the ACME process, by performing normal ACME transactions and providing a validation response for his own account key.
-For identifiers where the server already has some credential associated with the domain, however, this attack can be prevented by requiring the client to complete a proof-of-possession challenge.
+The risks due to hosting providers noted above are a particular case.
+For identifiers where the server already has some credential associated with the domain this attack can be prevented by requiring the client to complete a proof-of-possession challenge.

 ## Preventing Authorization Hijacking

-To first order, ACME assures that only authorized entities can manage certificates by requiring that a client's request for a management action be signed with an account key, and checking the authorizations attached to the account key.
-The question is then whether the account recovery processes described in {{account-recovery}} can be exploited by an attacker to hijack the authorizations attached to one key and assign them to a key of the attacker's choosing.
+The account recovery processes described in {{account-recovery}} allow authorization to be transferred from one account key to another, in case the former account key pair's private key is lost.
+ACME needs to prevent these processes from being exploited by an attacker to hijack the authorizations attached to one key and assign them to a key of the attacker's choosing.

 Recovery takes place in two steps:
 1. Provisioning recovery information (contact or recovery key)